-I wrote extensively about the two strategies in my last post, which I recommend reading if you want a solid understanding of these two methods.
-Here’s the executive summary: the “interest-rate method” says you should repay the debt with the highest interest-rate first.
+I recommend reading this post if you want a solid understanding of these two methods.
+Here’s the executive summary: the “Debt Stacking” method says you should repay the debt with the highest interest-rate first.
 The “Debt Snowball” method says you should repay the smallest debt first, regardless of its interest rate, so you can feel the psychological “win” of crossing it off your list.

 I think both of these fall short.
 So today I’m going to propose a third method: the Forget Your Debt method.